benthepoet/interview-game-api/README.md

 In order to use the API you must first obtain an API key from RAWG ([link](https://rawg.io/)) as their service is used to retrieve game details.

-For testing the RAWG API key can be set in the user secrets file as below.
-User secrets are only available in development and are not included in the project files.
+For testing the RAWG API key can be set in the user secrets file ([link](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows)) as below.
+User secrets should only be used in development and are not included in the project files.

 ```json
 {